ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 [Framingham]_
 [Cardiology]_

+3. Heart Failure:
+Heart failure was diagnosed clinically using structured criteria such as the Framingham or European Society of Cardiology criteria.
+Previous iterations of GBD modelled symptomatic (i.e., NYHA Class II and above) episodes of HF only.
+Beginning in GBD 2016, we used ACC/AHA Stage C and above to capture both persons who are currently symptomatic and those who have been diagnosed with heart failure but are currently asymptomatic.

+Framingham Criteria: Must fulfill two major criteria or one major and two minor criteria.

+Major criteria: Paroxysmal nocturnal dyspnoea, neck vein distention, rales, radiographic cardiomegaly, acute pulmonary oedema, S3 gallop, increased central venous pressure (>16 cm H\ :sub:`2`\O at right atrium), hepatojugular reflux; weight loss >4.5 kg in 5 days in response to treatment

+Minor criteria: bilateral ankle oedema, nocturnal cough, dyspnoea on ordinary exertion, hepatomegaly, pleural effusion, decrease in vital capacity by one-third from maximum recorded, tachycardia (heart rate>120 beats/min).
+[Framingham]_

+European Society of Cardiology: Typical signs (elevated jugular venous pressure, pulmonary crackles and peripheral oedema) and symptoms (eg, breathlessness, ankle swelling, and fatigue) caused by a structural and/or functional cardiac abnormality, resulting in a reduced cardiac output and/or elevated intracardiac pressures at rest or during stress.
+[Cardiology]_

 **Input data:**\

+**Ischemic Heart Disease**

 Other than inpatient hospital and inpatient claims data, we did not include any data from sources other than the literature for myocardial infarction.

 The primary input for the asymptomatic ischaemic heart disease following myocardial infarction model are 28-day survivors calculated from the excess mortality estimates for the myocardial infarction model.
 We included data for excess mortality and standardised mortality ratio to inform the estimates of survival after myocardial infarction.

+**Heart Failure**

+We used literature data plus inpatient hospital data and claims to model the overall heart failure envelope.
+Additionally, we used the following data sources to estimate the proportion of heart failure attributable to each etiology: Vital Registry data from Mexico, Brazil, Taiwan, Colombia, and the US; Inpatient admissions from Friuli Venezia, Italy; and Linked Vital Registry data from Friuli Venezia, Italy.

+**Modelling strategy:**\

+To estimate the burden of heart failure due to each of the underlying causes of heart failure, we first estimated the overall prevalence of heart failure and then the proportion of heart failure that could be attributed to each cause.
+The latter process includes an initial assessment of the fraction of heart failure cases attributable to each of six high‐level parent cause groupings, followed by further division into the detailed causes within each of these groupings.

+Etiological fraction estimation:

+To estimate the proportion of heart failure attributable to each cause, we used Equation 1 to calculate the prevalence of heart failure due to each etiology, which was then scaled into a proportion.

+Equation 1:
+:math:`\text{Prevalence}_{HF due to aetiology} = \frac{\text{Cause Specific Mortality Rate}_{HF due to aetiology}}{\text{Excess Mortaltiy Rate}_{HF due to aetiology}}`

+First, we calculated the Cause Specific Mortality Rate (CSMR) for heart failure due to each etiology.
+We used age-, sex-, and location-specific CSMR (post CoDCorrect) for each etiology, multiplied by the fraction of deaths that also involved heart failure (Equation 2).
+This fraction was a modeled quantity, informed by person-level vital registry (VR) data from the United States, Mexico, Brazil, Taiwan, and Colombia, data sources which contained the underly­­ing cause of death as well as all codes in the causal chain.
+From these sources, we calculated the fraction of underlying deaths from each etiology in which heart failure was coded in the causal chain.
+These data were modeled in MR-BRT to generate age- and sex-specific estimates of this proportion.
+For Hypertensive Heart Disease, Alcoholic Cardiomyopathy, and Other Cardiomyopathy, we set the proportion to be 1, as all deaths due to these causes involve heart failure.

+Equation 2:
+:math:`\text{CSMR}_{HF due to aetiology} = \text{CSMR}_{aetiology} \times \text{Proportion deaths with HF}_{aetiology}`

+Next, we estimated the Excess Mortality Rate (EMR) for heart failure due to each etiology.
+We used uniquely identified person-level hospital discharge data for the entire Italian region of Friuli Venezia Giulia, linked to all death records from the region.
+Inpatient data contained all primary and non-primary diagnoses associated with the visit, and mortality data contained the underlying cause of death as well as all codes in the causal chain.
+We identified patients with heart failure due to each etiology as individuals with hospital coded heart failure concurrent or after a hospital code of the etiology.
+Excess Mortality Rate for heart failure due to each etiology was calculated by subtracting the background mortality rate from the mortality rate of persons with heart failure due to that etiology.
+We modelled this quantity in MR-BRT to generate age- and sex-specific estimates of this value.
+Due to small number of deaths in younger ages, we assumed equal EMR across etiologies for ages under 45.

+We calculated the prevalence of Heart Failure due to each etiology using Equation 1.
+These were scaled to sum to one, generating the estimated proportions of Heart Failure due to each etiology.

+These proportions, along with literature data, were used to inform DisMod models for the six broadest and mutually exclusive and collectively exhaustive cause groupings: ischemic heart disease, hypertensive heart disease, cardiomyopathy and myocarditis, rheumatic heart disease, cardiopulmonary disease, and other cardiovascular and circulatory diseases.
+An exception to this approach was made for sub-Saharan Africa, where we excluded the proportion estimates generated from death data, relying instead on published literature to determine the proportions of heart failure etiologies.
+This decision was based on expert opinion that local patterns differed significantly from what would have been determined from death data.
+The THESUS‐HF study, a large-scale, prospective, echocardiographic study of heart failure etiologies in multiple African countries, provided these proportions.
+[THESUS]_

+The results of these six proportion models were scaled to sum to one.

+For heart failure due to cardiopulmonary disease, heart failure due to cardiomyopathy and myocarditis, and heart failure due to other causes, we calculated the proportion for each sub-cause according to the proportion of that cause within each larger aggregate group.

 **Severity split inputs:**\